 In 1982, the Sisters entered into a management contract with United Health Resources of Grand Forks, North Dakota until they sold the hospital to Franciscan Sisters Health Care, Incorporated in 1985.
 During this time, Trinity Hospital took over management of the Pioneer Nursing Home, the long-term term care facility located one mile east of the hospital.
 In 1986, the hospital acquired the county-owned public health service.
 Trinity Hospital bought the Pioneer Nursing Home in 1990 and the name was changed to “LakeWood Health Center” to reflect the coming together of acute care, long-term care (LakeWood Care Center), and home health/public health (LakeWood Nursing Service) under one umbrella.

 Catholic Health Corporation of Omaha, Nebraska took over sponsorship of LakeWood Health Center in 1993.
-Two years later they merged with two other large Catholic health care systems to form Catholic Health Initiatives (CHI), our current sponsor, based in Denver, Colorado.
+Two years later they merged with two other large Catholic health care systems to form Catholic Health Initiatives (CHI), based in Denver, Colorado.
 In 2019 CHI merged with Dignity Health to form CommonSpirit Health, our current sponsor.

 CHI LakeWood Health completed a building and renovation project in 2000 that resulted in all health care services being available on one campus